 - IKEA (northwest corner of Warner Road and Priest Drive)

-- Ncounter (southwest corner of Mill Avenue and 3rd Street) with Hubert's Lemonade
+- Ncounter (southwest corner of Mill Avenue and Third Street)

 - Wildflower Bread Company (southwest corner of McClintock Drive and Guadalupe Road)